Is lifetime insurance worth it for older pets

 Top Tips for Senior Pet Care:

-Robin Hargreaves, Agria’s Senior Veterinary Advisor, has shared some of his top tips for caring for senior pets.
+Robin shares some of his top tips for caring for senior pets:

 Things to look out for in ageing pets: Age impacts elderly animals in the exact same way it affects humans.
 As they age, older pets can start to have issues with both their mobility and circulation, affecting things such as their blood pressure, heart and joint health.
 When caring for a senior pet, the most important thing to look out for is any type of change.
 Never assume that any significant difference is just due to old age, whether that’s a change in behaviour, activity levels, appetite or smell, these can all be indicators that your pet is unwell.